Conventional Commits & Dynamic Changelog

 (There are other optional types but we’ll stick with these to keep things simple)

 It’s important to notice the feat and fix types bump up the version of the project correlating to a MINOR and PATCH (accordingly) in semantic versioning.
+The other types have no semantic versioning effect unless BREAKING CHANGE is specified.

 scope: (homepage):